CT (Computerised Tomography)

 Having a CT scan at The Montefiore Hospital

 At The Montefiore Hospital you can be treated even if you don't have private medical insurance.
 With a fixed price agreed in advance you can pay for one-off private treatment when you need it.
-A referral is required before we can book a CT scan.
+Please note; a referral from your consultant is required before we can book a CT scan.